 - Wrapping and/or pouching remains.

-- Submit a completed Embalmer Intern Training Report to us before you change sponsors to avoid losing training credit.
+Complete an Embalmer Intern Training Report and send it to us before you change sponsors to avoid losing training credit.

 Taking the licensing exam